Elephant418/Staq/README.md

 Staq
 ======
-Staq is a mini PHP framework for a enjoyable web development.
+Staq is a small PHP framework for a enjoyable web development.